 For an indirect bandgap semiconductor such as silicon τrad is very large and usually neglected.

-The auger lifetime time can be calculated using theoretical models , however, the SRH lifetime depends on the level of defects in the crystal lattice and so is difficult to calculate theoretically.
+The auger lifetime time can be calculated using theoretical models 1, however, the SRH lifetime depends on the level of defects in the crystal lattice and so is difficult to calculate theoretically.
 The bulk lifetime for extrinsic silicon can be determined using semi-empirical models based on lifetime measurements of float-zone silicon with very low defect levels.
 The lifetime is dependent on the excess carriers and doped atoms concentrations.
-The models presented here are based on but more recent model was developed.
+The models presented here are based on 2 but a more recent model was developed3.
 Most silicon wafers have higher levels of contaminants and so lower lifetimes than calculated here.
 Further details on silicon properties are in the appendices.

 Bulk Lifetime for p-type Silicon

 - 1. , “Coulomb-enhanced Auger recombination in crystalline silicon at intermediate and high injection densities”, Journal of Applied Physics, vol. 88, pp. 1494-1497, 2000.

 - 2. , “Generalized analysis of quasi-steady-state and transient decay open circuit voltage measurements”, Journal of Applied Physics, vol. 91, p.
 399, 2002.